prathyushreddy123/enterprise-multitenant-gitops/README.md

 ## 🌟 Why This Project?

-As a DevOps/SRE/Cloud Engineer with 10+ years of experience, this repo is built as part of a hands-on learning journey to:
+This repo is built as part of a hands-on learning journey to:

-- Understand GitOps principles in a scalable, enterprise-grade setup
+Understand GitOps principles in a scalable, enterprise-grade setup

-- Implement ArgoCD with multi-tenant support
+Implement ArgoCD with multi-tenant support

-- Master Helm chart reuse across microservices
+Master Helm chart reuse across microservices

-- Automate ArgoCD Applications using ApplicationSet
+Automate ArgoCD Applications using ApplicationSet

-- Prepare for real-world DevOps interviews and enterprise use cases
+Prepare for real-world DevOps interviews and enterprise use cases

+📦 Why Use the Microservices Demo?

+The Google microservices-demo is a real-world e-commerce app with 10+ services, making it a perfect candidate to simulate:

+Service-to-service communication

+Namespace isolation

+Continuous delivery of independent workloads

+This project started by creating a separate repo for the source code and CI/CD workflows to build Docker images.
+Once built, the images are:

+Pushed to a container registry (e.g., DockerHub or GCR)

+Then this GitOps repo consumes those images via Helm values (tagged versions)

+So, this repo is completely focused on infrastructure deployment via GitOps — it does not contain source code, only:

+Helm templates

+Environment-specific values

+ArgoCD Application definitions

+ApplicationSet logic

+Shared platform components (RBAC, NetworkPolicy, etc.)

+By separating source code from deployment infrastructure, this setup mirrors real-world enterprise DevOps practices (GitOps + CI separation).

 ---